Ancient Agora of Athens: The beginning of the ASCSA excavations, 1931–1940

+After 1945

+John McK Camp served as Director of the excavations since 1994, until his retirement in 2022.
+John K. Papadopoulos is now in the position of Director following Camp's retirement.

 After the initial phase of excavation, in the 1950s the Hellenistic Stoa of Attalos was reconstructed on the east side of the agora, and today it serves as a museum and as storage and office space for the excavation team.

-A virtual reconstruction of the Ancient Agora of Athens has been produced through a collaboration of the American School of Classical Studies at Athens and the Foundation of the Hellenic World, which had various output (3d video, VR real-time dom performance, Google Earth 3d models).
+A virtual reconstruction of the Ancient Agora of Athens has been produced through a collaboration of the American School of Classical Studies at Athens and the Foundation of the Hellenic World, which had various output (3d video, VR real-time dom performance, and Google Earth 3d models).

+During a 1974 excavation, a lead tablet was discovered.
+The tablet was a letter written by Lesis, a slave.
+It was one of the few recorded instances of slave literacy.

 Flora

 Evidence of planting was discovered during the excavations and on 4 January 1954, the first oak and laurel trees were planted around the Altar of Zeus by Queen Frederika and King Paul as part of the efforts to restore the site with plants that would have been found there in antiquity.